bluenviron/mediamtx/.github/ISSUE_TEMPLATE/bug.md

 ---

 <!--
-To increase the probability of your issue getting fixed, open an issue FOR EACH problem.
+To increase the chance of your issue getting fixed, open an issue FOR EACH problem.
 Please do not report multiple problems in a single issue, otherwise they'll probably never get ALL fixed.
 -->

 ## Which version are you using?